openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

   - New index types not supported by the underlying data source can be created
   - Index data does not use the storage space of the data source

-## Use cases
+## Use case(s)

-**Currently, Heuristic Index is only supports the Hive connector with tables using ORC storage format.**
+**Note: Currently, Heuristic Index only supports the Hive connector with tables using ORC storage format.**

+1. BloomIndex, MinMaxIndex and BtreeIndex can be used on a coordinator for filtering splits during scheduling
+2. When reading ORC files, to filter Stripes, MinMaxIndex can be used or BloomIndex can be used on workers
+2. BitmapIndex can used on workers for filtering rows when reading ORC files

 ### 1. Filtering scheduled Splits during query execution

-*Index types supported: Bloom Index, Btree Index, MinMax Index*
+*Index types supported: BloomIndex, BtreeIndex, MinMaxIndex*

 When the engine needs to read data from a data source it schedules Splits.
 However, not all Splits will return data if a predicate is applied.